-Within families of Japanese pens there is almost always some sort of premium model.
-It might be called the “Premier” or “Executive” or “Prime” but the goal is always the same: a nicer version of the pen.
+Within most families of Japanese pens there is usually a premium model.
+It might be called the “Premier” or “Executive” or “Prime” but the goal is always the same: a nicer version of a pen that you use every day.

-That said, the premium Japanese pen has some generally accepted (yet rarely broken) rules around it.
+The premium Japanese, or “executive” pen has some generally accepted, and rarely broken, rules around it.
 These are:

 - Uses the same ink as the base model(s)